wendeT/faster_RCNN_CPP/README.md

-C++ implemnetation of Faster R-CNN based object detection implemented using OpenCV and Tensorflow 1.13 C++ API.
-I used the python vertion of the tutorial by Yinghan Xu (Faster R-CNN (object detection) implemented by Keras for custom data from Google’s Open Images Dataset V4).
+C++ implementation of Faster R-CNN based object detection using OpenCV and Tensorflow 1.13 C++ API.
+I used the python version of the tutorial by Yinghan Xu (Faster R-CNN (object detection) implemented by Keras for custom data from Google’s Open Images Dataset V4).